Arrow Through Me: Background

+Music journalist Andrew Wild described it as "slick, horn-driven pop/soul with crisp Isley Brothers drums and the bass line played on a Fender Rhodes – Stevie Wonder style".

+Reception

-Ultimate Classic Rock contributor Nick DeRiso compared the keyboard bass line to those of Stevie Wonder and also praised the "inventive undulating polyrhythm" played by drummer Steve Holley.
+Something Else! critic S. Victor Aaron called it "McCartney when he’s on his A-game in the songcraft department."
+Fellow Something Else! critic Nick DeRiso felt it was the best song on Back to the Egg, criticizing the lyrics as "indecipherable" but saying that they are "superfluous anyway" given the song's groove.
+DeRiso later compared the keyboard bass line to those of Stevie Wonder and praised the "inventive undulating polyrhythm" played by drummer Steve Holley.
 DeRiso rated "Arrow Through Me" to be Wings' 8th greatest song.
 Billboard described it as "a light and bouncy midtempo tune with sparse orchestration."
 Cash Box called the song "a slightly quirky tune" and said that the instrumentation creates a "somber but light backing for the pleading vocals.
-Record World called it a "unique and throroghly refreshing McCartney effort" whose rhythm "struts while the keyboards ring and bold horn charts inject energy."
+Record World called it a "unique and thoroughly refreshing McCartney effort" whose rhythm "struts while the keyboards ring and bold horn charts inject energy."

+Beck named the song "one of McCartney's unsung gems from the '70s", commenting, "There's just a hint of punk and new wave seeping in, but I also feel like there’s a little bit of Stevie Wonder."

+Music video

+A music video was shot for "Arrow Through Me" directed by Keith McMillan.
+In the video, Wings is shown pretending to play the song.
+Besides Paul McCartney, band members Linda McCartney, Denny Laine and Laurence Juber are shown playing keyboards, even though Linda, Laine and Juber did not perform on the song.
+The video incorporates special effects in which multiple images of a band member are often shown on screen at the same time.